Kipkemden/Kipkemden/READme.md

 :telescope: I’m currently working on my portfolio and backend skills; JavaScript, Ruby, React Js, Node js
 :dancers: I’m looking to collaborate on any opensource project
 :hammer: I’m looking for help with any apprenticeship opportunity in line with my profile
-:seedling: I’m currently learning  Android, Web3
+:seedling: I’m currently learning  Python, Android, Web3
 :question: Ask me about Ruby, Javascript, React Js
 :mailbox: How to reach me d.cheru@gmail.com